(A resource guide for parents whose children are detained at the San Francisco Juvenile Hall)

 - Sunday: Odd Units 3:25 pm to 4:10 pm, Even Units 4:30 pm to 5:15 pm

 Late night visitations are allowed on Monday through Thursday from 6:30 pm till 8:30 pm for those who are not able to visit during normal business hours.
-Each visit may not exceed half hour for all late night visitations.
+Late-night visits may not exceed half an hour.

-Approval from the Director or Assistant Director of the Juvenile Hall as requested by the Probation Officer is required for late night visitations as well as a special written consent for other family members visiting a minor.
+Approval from the Director or Assistant Director of the Juvenile Hall as requested by the Probation Officer is required for late-night visitations.
+Written consent is required for other family members visiting a minor.
 Regular visitations are restricted to immediate family members such as parents, legal guardians, and grandparents.

-Upon entering the facilities for purposes of visitation, you will be subject to search of your person and your belongings for identification and security reasons.
+Upon entering the facilities for purposes of visitation, you will be subject to a search of your person and your belongings for identification and security reasons.
 For the security screening process, a metal detector is used in the facility.
-Government issued photo identification is required to be allowed entry and a visiting permit to conduct your visit.
-Visiting permits are arranged prior to arriving to the Facility with your child's Probation Officer.
+Government-issued photo identification is required to be allowed entry, and a visiting permit is required to conduct your visit.
+Visiting permits are arranged prior to arriving at the Facility with your child's Probation Officer.

-Refusal of visitation privilege is upon the independent discretion of Juvenile Hall Supervisors if deemed necessary.
+Refusal of visitation privileges is at the independent discretion of Juvenile Hall Supervisors if deemed necessary.

-The following will be grounds for refusal of visitation privilege:
+The following will be grounds for refusal of visitation privileges: